llee454/hornet-website/modules/search/Readme.md

 }

 /*
+  Accepts two arguments:
+  * context, a Block Expansion Context
+  * one, a function that accepts two arguments: an Error object and a JQuery HTML Element

+  context.element must contain a text node that represents an index name.

+  search_IndexBlock loads the search database for the index given by context.element.text (), generates a Lunr index from that database, and creates an HTML Element that replaces context.element and is passed to done.
 */
 function search_indexBlock (context, done) {
   var indexName = context.element.text ();

+  // I. Load search database
   var index = search_DATABASE [indexName];
   if (!index) {
     var error = new Error ('[search][search_indexBlock] Error: The "' + indexName + '" index does not exist.');
     strictError (error);
     return done (error);
   }
+  // II.
+Generate lunr index
   index.getLunrIndex (
     function (error, lunrIndex) {
       if (error) { done (error); }

+      // III.
+Create Lunr index element
       var element = $('<div></div>')
         .addClass ('search_index')
         .append ($('<div></div>')